Jay-study-nildana/CSharpForStudents/CS2024/MS/Mango-TillSection5/readme.md

 1. Open each project folder, one by one, and run them separately.
     1. https://medium.com/projectwt/running-visual-studio-windows-projects-on-vs-code-windows-mac-9a7068defed0
-1. Yet to test it on Mac.
-TODO.
+1. Tested on Windows with VS Code.
+Running.
+1. Tested on Mac with VS Code.
+Running.

 # hire and get to know me